-If this is an online or DIY program, include a clear description of how people will be accessing the content and be able to participate without being present.
+If this is an online or Self-guided program, include a clear description of how people will be accessing the content and be able to participate without being present.

 Provide a web address if you have one.
 Visitors to the Culture Days site can click to your website to get background information about you or your group, art form, major career highlights, etc., so you don’t need all that information in your event description.
 This also provides you with a valuable cross-marketing opportunity.